orrymr/blog_r/content/post/playing-in-the-nullspace.md

 \end{bmatrix}
 \\]

-which was my initial example.
+which was my example at the beginning of the article.

+## 4 Another Example

 Say now I wish to find the nullspace of